maplibre/demotiles/README.md

 **Coverage:** all three are tight to the core box `[9,46,15,49]`, except the watercolor archive, whose low zooms (z0–7) span a wider `[0,41,23,56]`; panning past z7 outside the core box can show overzoomed tiles.

+[!NOTE] The `.pmtiles` files are served from a private R2 bucket via a Cloudflare Worker (`worker/`) rather than GitHub Pages directly; Cloudflare's CDN corrupts HTTP Range requests on GitHub Pages-hosted files, which breaks PMTiles fetching.

 ### Licensing

 Please preserve the licenses for all source data, embedded in each archive's metadata and shown on-map: